 Where groundwater is acknowledged, it is often seen as a static, unchanging component of the water cycle.
 Students may also struggle with water chemistry throughout the cycle – ideas about dissolving and purification through percolation and/or evaporation can be problematic.
 At times, students also underestimate the impact of human activities on the water cycle.

 Before starting teaching the water cycle, students need to understand some of the basic scientific ideas underpinning the concept of the Earth system and its four subsystems.
-Students could engage in the activity Building a water cycle, before tracing the many possible paths of an imaginary water molecule within the water cycle in order to identify relevant processes and components.
+Students could engage in the activities Building a water cycle and Constructing an aquifer model, before tracing the many possible paths of an imaginary water molecule within the water cycle in order to identify relevant processes and components.
 Such an activity can also highlight the role of time in the cycle and teach students an appreciation that materials move at different rates at any given time.

 An extension activity could be to learn more about parts of the water cycle and how it affects the subsystem of system Earth by exploring the article Humans and the water cycle.